tgolen/skelenode-dispatcher/readme.md

 # Skelenode Dispatcher
-This is a Skelenode component to manage publish/subscribe events across all parts of your application.
-When used in conjunction with Skelenode API, you can also listen for events from the front-end of your application.
-Because of it's use with redis it can communicate across all nodes in a cluster with no issues.
+This is a [Skelenode](https://github.com/tgolen/skelenode) component to manage publish/subscribe events across all parts of your application.
+When used in conjunction with [Skelenode API](https://github.com/tgolen/skelenode-api), you can also listen for events from the front-end of your application.
+Because of it's use with [Redis](http://redis.io) it can communicate across all nodes in a cluster with no issues.

 The dispatched events do not contain any data.
 This means that we can keep it lean and not have to worry about permissions or access rights.
 When a callback is fired, it's the responsability of the listener to respond to the event appropriately.